— WORKPLACE TRAINING & EDUCATION

 Stronger retention of experienced talent

-The employees most at risk of quietly leaving are often the most experienced ones.
+The employees most at risk of quietly leaving are often the most experienced ones, the ones carrying institutional knowledge and leadership relationships.
 This training directly addresses the conditions that drive that attrition.

 Alignment with wellbeing & DEI initiatives